grz0zrg/fas/README.md

 ## Technical implementation

-The audio callback contain its own synth. data structure, the data structure is filled from data coming from a lock-free ring buffer to ensure thread safety for the incoming notes data.
+The audio callback contain its own synth. data structure, the notes data structure is filled with data from a lock-free ring buffer which ensure thread safety and good performances.

-A free list data structure is used to handle data reuse, the program pre-allocate a pool of notes buffer that is reused.
+A free list data structure is used for efficient notes data reuse; the program pre-allocate a pool of notes buffer.

-Audio synthesis is processed with minimum computation / branching, values which depend on note parameter change are pre-computed per-channel / oscillator in a dedicated processing block outside synthesis block.
+Sound synthesis is processed with minimal computation / branching, values which depend on note parameters change are pre-computed per-channel / oscillator in a dedicated processing block outside synthesis block, notes change and associated parameters happen at sample accurate note time level defined by FPS parameter

-There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.), unlike main notes data there is some call to free() in the audio callback and allocation in the network thread when changes happen, this has room for improvements but is usually ok since this data does not change once set, it was done that way to avoid locks / sync mechanisms and add code clutter.
+There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.), unlike main notes data there is some call to free() in the audio callback and allocation in the network thread when updated, this has room for improvements but is usually ok since this data does not change once set, this may be enhanced with a memory pool in the future.

-The architecture is done so there is **no memory allocation** done in the audio callback and very few done in the network thread (mainly for packets construction) as long as there is no changes in synth. parameters (bank height) nor effects parameters that require new initialization (for example convolution impulse length)
+The architecture is done so there is **no memory allocation** done in the audio callback for all realtime critical parts and very few done in the network thread (mainly for packets construction) as long as there is no changes in synth. parameters (bank height)

 Additive synthesis is wavetable-based, a [magic circle](https://github.com/ccrma/chugins/blob/master/MagicSine/MagicSine.cpp) based sine generator is also available when `MAGIC_SINE` is enabled, this may be faster on some platforms.

 Spectral synthesis use [afSTFT](https://github.com/jvilkamo/afSTFT) library which is bundled

-Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`) which is slower than linear.
+Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`; slower than linear).

 All synthesis algorithms (minus [PolyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/) and Soundpipe provided) are customs.

-This program is checked with Valgrind and should be free of memory leaks.
+This program is regularly checked with Valgrind and should be free of memory leaks.

 ## Packets description

-To communicate with FAS with a custom client, there is only five type of packets to handle, the first byte of the packet is the packet identifier, below is the expected data for each packets
+To communicate with FAS with a custom client, there is only five type of packets to handle, the **first byte of the packet is the packet identifier**, below is the expected data for each packets

 **Note** : synth settings packet must be sent before sending any frames, otherwise the received frames are ignored.